Skip to content

 Bonus: With our service, there’s no need to fret about misplacing your deregistration certificate.
 We archive it for two years, ensuring you can request a copy anytime within that period.

-Choose from our curated packages – the Personal Assistant or Premium – and say goodbye to the bureaucratic hassle.
+Choose from our packages – Personal Assistant or Premium – and avoid bureaucratic hassle.
 Here’s how it works:

 Which office in Düsseldorf is my citizen’s office?

-In Düsseldorf, your primary point of contact for administrative matters related to residence is the Bürgerbüro (Citizen’s Office).
-The specific office you need to approach depends on your residential district, as there are multiple Bürgerbüros distributed throughout the city.
-It’s essential to find the one corresponding to your address to facilitate any registration or deregistration procedures.
-However, if you’re an international resident or a non-EU national, matters concerning your stay, visas, or residence permits are under the jurisdiction of the Ausländerbehörde (Foreigner’s Registration Office).
-In some specific cases, such as when deregistering a residence related to an expired or terminated visa, it’s the Ausländerbehörde that is responsible for overseeing the deregistration process.
+In Düsseldorf, the primary contact point for all residence-related administrative matters is the Bürgerbüro (Citizen’s Office).
+The specific office you need depends on your residential district, so finding the right one for your address is crucial to streamline registration or deregistration.
+For international residents or non-EU nationals, the Ausländerbehörde (Foreigner’s Registration Office) handles issues related to stays, visas, or residence permits.
+In certain cases, like deregistering due to an expired or terminated visa, the Ausländerbehörde oversees the process.

 Processing Times in Düsseldorf

-Over the past nine years, our collaboration with numerous Bürgerbüros (citizen offices) across Germany has given us deep insights into the administrative processes of cities, including Düsseldorf.
-For individuals opting for in-person appointments to deregister their residence, the certificate of deregistration is typically issued instantly.
-However, for those pursuing alternative methods, the processing time can be extended.
-Here, we delve into our experiences with the registered mail, email, and fax deregistration processes at Düsseldorf’s citizen offices.
+Over the past 10 years, our cooperation with numerous citizens’ offices throughout Germany has given us a deep insight into the administrative processes of cities, including Düsseldorf.
+If you opt for an in-person appointment to deregister your residence, the certificate of deregistration is usually issued immediately.
+However, for those who choose alternative methods, the processing time may be longer.
+Below we describe our experiences with deregistration by registered mail, e-mail and fax at the Düsseldorf Citizens’ Offices.

-Various factors impact the processing durations at the Bürgerbüros.
-Among these are staff shortages due to illness or vacations and broader challenges such as global events, including the COVID-19 pandemic.
+Various factors affect the processing time at the citizens’ offices.
+These include staff shortages due to illness or vacation and major challenges such as unforeseen global and geopolitical events, such as the corona pandemic.

-Being one of the largest cities in Germany, Düsseldorf naturally grapples with a more extensive bureaucratic workload.
-Based on our observations, the average processing time for deregistration in Düsseldorf ranges from 4 to 8 weeks.
+As one of the largest cities in Germany, Düsseldorf naturally has to deal with a larger bureaucratic workload.
+According to our observations, the average processing time for a deregistration in Düsseldorf is between 2 and 6 weeks.

 What happens if I Forget to Deregister in Düsseldorf?